w3c/wot-cg/Tutorials/whatiswot/13-Thing_Description/README.md

 <!-- Mark each component on the graphic example and briefly explain what they do -->

-- The Thing Descriptions begins with the Thing's metadata.
+- The Thing Description begins with the Thing's metadata.
 It provides the essential information about the device, like its unique ID, title, and description.

 - Then, in the definitions of Interaction Affordances, we specify ways a Consumer application can interact with the Thing, through its various properties, actions, and events exposed on its network interfaces.
 The example here shows the property `coffeeBeansLeft`, which describes the current state of the coffee beans; the action `brewCoffee`, which triggers brewing; and the event `lowOnWater`, which alerts the Consumer when the machine is low on water.
 We’ll explore Interaction Affordances in greater detail in the next video of this series.